raadlak/raadlak.github.io/TimeSeries.md

-####  6.2. <a name='F.1.2Handlingmissingdatawithunivariateimputationusingscikit-learn'></a>F.1.2 Handling missing data with univariate imputation using scikit-learn
+####  6.2. <a name='f.1.2-handling-missing-data-with-univariate-imputation-using-scikit-learn'></a>F.1.2 Handling missing data with univariate imputation using scikit-learn

-**SimpleImputer class from scikit-learn** accepts different values for the strategy parameter, including mean, median and most_frequent.
+impleImputer class from scikit-learnaccepts different values for the strategy parameter, including mean, median and most_frequent.

 ```python